 Social media is the collective of online communications channels dedicated to community-based input, interaction, content-sharing and collaboration.
 Websites and applications dedicated to forums, microblogging, social networking, social bookmarking, social curation and Wikis’s are among the diffrent types of social media.

-Meriam Webster: forms of electronic communication (as websites for social networking and microblogging) through which users create online communities to share information, ideas, personal messages, and other content (as videos)
+Meriam Webster: forms of electronic communication (such websites for social networking and microblogging) through which users create online communities to share information, ideas, personal messages, and other content (as videos).

 WHAT GOVERNS THE BEHAVIOUR OF PARTIES PARTICIPATING IN SOCIAL MEDIA?

 There are the rules/terms and conditions pertaining to each form of social media that users undertake to comply with once they engage that medium, and then there are the laws of the country and the common law.
 However, before we even consider any of the aforementioned guidelines, there is the code of conduct (COC) governing the membership of the association you are a member of, FGASA has a comprehensive COC and the following aspects impact on the use of social media – members undertake the following and the transgression thereof has dire consequences: